-Since January 2013, I have hosted a small group bible study in our home.
-(More on the small group below.)
+Since January 2013, Amy and I have hosted a bible study group.
+(More on the study group below.)
 As part of the small group, I send out weekly or semiweekly emails.
 These emails are both my notes for the upcoming week’s discussion and are intended to provide the group members and others a means to dive deeper into the topic than we will generally get to on Tuesday night.
 Most posts on this blog are these emails.
 I hope that this blog can be a resource for others.

 This blog provides a more public forum for my theological reflections.
 Proverbs says that “iron sharpens iron,” and I have always found that discussions with others, even on-line, help me grow spiritually and theologically.
 When two or three are engaged in a discussion anything Divine, there the Spirit of God is as well.
 My most meaningful course at William & Mary was Midrash, where interpretations of the biblical text would range freely, and in these wide ranging discussions, the Spirit of God worked.
 Therefore, any comments are welcomed and encouraged, particularly those that might provide a different interpretation.

 I am Charles B. Jordan, Jr., the husband to a wonderful wife for more than 25 years, the father of several children (two by birth, a few we have helped on the way, and one awesome daughter-in-law).
-I am an attorney by training and a teacher of God’s word by vocation with degrees in Government and Religion from the College of William & Mary in Virginia, and JD from the University of South Carolina.
+I am an attorney by training and a teacher of God’s word by vocation with degrees in Government and Religion from the College of William & Mary in Virginia and a JD from the University of South Carolina.
 God has called me into the Episcopal Church.
 My home church is The Episcopal Church of the Messiah in Myrtle Beach, South Carolina.
 I have an eclectic theology that I hope is based in the ancient and historic teachings of the Church Catholic.
 I enjoy teachings from all perspectives – from Calvinist to Orthodox, and from Modern to Ancient.
-Please see the links to other blogs and my library for additional readings.
+Please see my small group outline for prior lessons and readings.

 WHY “ANCIENT ANGLICAN”